Key Policies for New Employee & Rehires

 Below are a list of seven particularly important policies that you should review to be successful working at UNH.
 Please take the time to familiarize yourself with these policies and the related expectations of you in your UNH role.

-Respectful Workplace Information - In addition to the policies above, UNH in partnership with each of the USNH campuses is providing access to a voluntary online learning module - Creating a Respectful Workplace.
+Respectful Workplace Information - In addition to the policies above, UNH in partnership with each of the USNH campuses provides access to a voluntary online learning module - Creating a Respectful Workplace - available to all employees via the USNH OnLine Learning Center, hosted by Syntrio.